Vaping While Pregnant: Is It Safe?

 The simple answer: No, vaping during pregnancy isn’t safe for you or your baby.

-While it’s hard to hear, that can affect your little one too.
+While it’s hard to hear, that can affect your growing babe, too.

 Is vaping safer than smoking in pregnancy?